techlib/celus/README.rst

 License
 -------

-Celus is open-source project licensed under the MIT license.
+CELUS is open-source project licensed under the MIT license.
 It is offered as-is without warranty of any kind.

 This repository contains the code as it is used by the CzechELib consortium.
 For customization,